CodeFromAnywhere/openapi-explorer/public/README.md

-[**OpenAPI for Humans**](https://github.com/CodeFromAnywhere/openapi-for-humans-next) combines multiple OpenAPIs in a fast, organized, and searchable interface.
+[**OpenAPI Explorer**](https://github.com/CodeFromAnywhere/openapi-explorer) combines multiple OpenAPIs in a fast, organized, and searchable interface.

 ## Goals

+Ultimate goal: The UPI (Universal Programming Interface) ([more info](upi.md))

+![](upi.drawio.png)

+Requirements:

 - Make URL contain state and support navigating through multiple statically generated OpenAPIs as well as custom ones.
 - A friendly UI to use multiple products defined by OpenAPIs without looking to technical.
-- Ability to use crawl agents that can build action-paths based on the openapis and a query.
+- Ability to leverage LLMs that can build action-paths based on the openapis and a query.
 - Ability to use this repo as a template so people can deploy a frontend for their own openapi with customised settings, and easily extend it in any way.
 - Full support of JSON-based OpenAPI convention (as much as possible)
-- Ultimate goal: The UPI (Universal Programming Interface) ([more info](upi.md))

-![](upi.drawio.png)

 ## Non-goals